Investing a large cash sum safely in the short term – what are the options?

 Benjamin Franklin, whose considered counsel urges us to ‘take time for all things: great haste makes great waste.’
 When it comes to making decisions about money, never have truer words been spoken.
 We live our lives at such a frantic pace that stopping to take stock is a dying art.
 Making financial decisions in haste is unlikely to bring the best result so taking some time to think things through is essential.
 A good financial planner will always encourage you to take your time.

 Invest in haste, repent in leisure

-There are a number of short-term options open to invest your cash safely while you think things through and make plans.
+There are several short-term options open to investing your cash safely while you think things through and make plans.